Skip to main content

 • vector: The column is a dense vector column.

-• The second item in the string: The dimension of the dense vector.
+• The second item in the string: The dimension of dense vector.

-• The third item in the string: The element type of the dense vector.
+• The third item in the string: The element type of dense vector.
 Can be:

 • "int8"